The University of Law: 20th century

 The college was created in its legal form by Royal Charter on 5 December 1975.
 It was registered as a charity on 24 May 1976, with the aim "to promote the advancement of legal education and the study of law in all its branches".
 Until the transfer of its training business to The College of Law Limited in 2012, The College of Law was in the top 100 of UK charities ranked by expenditure.

 Following the recommendations of the Ormrod Report on the reform of legal education in England and Wales, The Law Society submitted proposals in 1975 for a 36-week Final Examination course for aspiring solicitors and a Common Professional Examination (CPE) or law conversion course for non-law graduates to be taught at The College of Law.
 The first CPE was held in 1978.
 The number of institutions approved to deliver the CPE gradually increased until by 2006 the BPP Law School and 27 universities, most of them former polytechnics, were also running the course.
 However, the leading providers of the CPE (now called the Graduate Diploma in Law) remained The College of Law and BPP Law School, whose enrollments still dwarfed those of the universities in 2010.

 In the 1980s, The Law Society asked the college to produce a scheme for additional tuition in accounts for articled clerks (now trainee solicitors), combining distance learning with one-day's attendance at lectures.
 Further distance learning courses were developed in a partnership with The Open University beginning in 1998.
 The Guildford campus of the college also established the Fresh Start distance learning course for solicitors returning to practice after a career break or those wishing to change their specialisation.

 The 1990s saw a change in the relationship between The Law Society and The College of Law.
 In 1994, Nigel Savage, then the dean of Nottingham Trent University's law school, called for a review of the link between the college and The Law Society which had eight of its council members on the college's board of governors.
-Savage suggested that this gave the college an unfair advantage in recruiting students to the Legal Practice Course which had been set up The Law Society in 1993 to replace the Final Examination course.
+Savage suggested that this gave the college an unfair advantage in recruiting students to the Legal Practice Course which had been set up by The Law Society in 1993 to replace the Final Examination course.
 The society also regulated the course and determined which institutions would receive a licence to deliver it.
 He proposed that the college should either "come clean" about the relationship and declare itself the official college of The Law Society or sever the link and become completely independent.
 The college subsequently severed the link, and The Law Society stopped appointing college governors.
 Savage went on to become the president and CEO of The College of Law in 1996 and served in that capacity for the next 18 years.